-The sushi turned out great – I’ll spare you the tutorial for now because I’m definitely still figuring it out – but this sauce ended up being the easiest thing we made that day.
+The sushi turned out great, but the best part was how spot-on this spicy sushi sauce ended up being.
+Plus, it was the easiest thing we made that day.

-Spicy sushi sauce has been my demise in the past, so I’m really glad my sister decided to attempt it again.
+I’m really glad my sister suggested making it.
 She figured out the perfect combination of ingredients, and it tasted really great on our rolls.